SeeMe-ai/fastai-quick-guides/README.md

 # 2. Documentation #

-Visit [our docs](https://docs.seeme.ai) for a full overview of platform and [Python SDK](https://docs.seeme.ai/python-sdk/) capabilities.
+Visit [our docs](https://docs.seeme.ai) for a full platform overview and all the [Python SDK](https://docs.seeme.ai/python-sdk/) capabilities.

 # 3. Support #